Question: “What does The Qur’an say about the Hijab (veil) for women?

 The important admonition is, to prevent provocation!

 If you enter a country that their religion and custom is to wear a veil over their head and body; moreover; they have made it a law., then we should follow their rules, of course, and avoid any kind of provocation!
-As God Says: We have to use our brain.
+As God Says: We must use our brain.